Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Just run `./script/server`.
 This will start thin, redis, a resque worker and the websocket server.
 The application is then available at http://your_pod:3000.
 You can change port by editing thin_port in config/script_server_config.yml or setup a reverse proxy (google it ;)) if you want to run Diaspora for example at a subdomain or use https more easily.

-Note: If you want to setup a real pod and not only a development server you currently have to run it on HTTP (80) or HTTPS (443)!

 Note: When `./script/server` starts redis, it reads the `config/redis.yml` file.
 Make sure that you have write permissons to the log file, which is specified on the line starting with the word `logfile`.